-“I do make separate meals for him,” LaRetha Wynn, 46, grandmother to Isaiah Tolbert, 5, of Detroit, admitted at the time of publication.
+“I do make separate meals for him,” LaRetha Wynn, 46, grandmother to Isaiah Tolbert, 5, of Detroit, admitted in 2017.
 “I want him to have nutritional, balanced meals every day, and I can’t rely on fast food.”
 Chicken (fried only), fish (only if it looks like chicken), French fries (no ridges), oatmeal and certain types of fruits are all Isaiah will eat.

-Supporting a healthy family can mean making five different meals – but only if you let it happen, says Liz Kennard, registered dietitian and healthy lifestyle coach with Beaumont Health in Dearborn.
+Supporting a healthy family can mean making five different meals – but only if you let it happen, says Liz Kennard, registered dietitian and healthy lifestyle coach with Beaumont Hospital, Dearborn.

 “Have kids play a critical role in shopping and selecting foods from the produce section,” she suggests.
 “Then do some research on interesting preparation methods.
 If they experience a food with all their senses, they are more likely to try it.”